How brands can thrive by repurposing digital assets during the pandemic6 min read

 Reduce, Reuse, Recycle

 Although recycling may seem like a modern concept, is has been around for thousands of years.
 Recycling has taken off as concerns about the environment have caused many people to change their attitudes regarding waste disposal.
 Nowadays, there’s a wide range of physical materials that can be recycled.
 What has started with obvious goods as paper and many metals, the scope of recycling has shifted towards e-waste due to the rising usage of electrical appliances and electronic gadgets.
 But, did you know also digital (i.e. non-physical) materials can be recycled?
 There’s a new kid on the block in the world of recycling: digital assets.

 Digital assets are files like photos and videos.
 If these digital files contain the rights to use them, they are considered an asset.
 Traditionally, digital assets have been used for single purpose only.
 For example, one asset will be created for a banner ad and a very similar but separate asset for a Facebook advertisement.
 Instead, brands can now make use of repurposing their digital assets.
-By making use of a creative management platform, content can be transformed fast, and a fresh spin can be put on older assets to create new ads.
+By making use of a Creative Automation Platform, content can be transformed fast, and a fresh spin can be put on older assets to create new ads.

 So, why should brands and agencies make use of repurposing their assets?
 We have listed the following problems companies face these days: